Mast cell activation syndrome (MCAS)

 Gut dysbiosis and intestinal permeability can contribute to MCAS via inflammatory compounds stimulating mast cell activation by aggravating toll-like receptors found on mast cells.

-Having an imbalanced gut microbiome may mean the enzyme in the gut that metabolises dietary histamine may be lacking.
-Histamine therefore may continue to circulate, exacerbating mast cell activation.
+An imbalanced gut microbiome may mean the enzyme that metabolises dietary histamine is lacking.
+Histamine, therefore, may continue to circulate, exacerbating mast cell activation.

 Short-chain fatty acids produced by some gut bacteria may reduce the expression of genes associated with mast cell activation, the inflammatory response, and cytokine signally, thus reducing the frequency of MCAS symptoms.
 Dysbiosis may reduce colonies of such bacteria.

-In instances where the intestinal barrier is performing loosely, antigens may enter the mucosa, causing mucosal mast cell activation, an inflammatory response, and altered mast cell-enteric nerve interaction.
+Antigens may enter the mucosa, causing mucosal mast cell activation, an inflammatory response, and altered mast cell-enteric nerve interaction when the intestinal barrier is not performing well.

 How sleep disturbances and insomnia drive MCAS

-Melatonin, the hormone that regulates our sleep-wake cycle (circadian rhythm), is directly prevents mast cell degranulation, infiltration and activation.
-When production of melatonin is interrupted, MCAS symptoms can occur.
+Melatonin, the hormone that regulates our sleep-wake cycle (circadian rhythm), directly prevents mast cell degranulation, infiltration, and activation.
+When melatonin production is interrupted, MCAS symptoms can occur.

 How chronic infection or CIRS drive MCAS

-Pathogenic bacteria, fungi and viruses produce toxins and proteins, which can active mast cells through pattern recognition receptors on mast cell surfaces resulting in Chronic Inflammatory Response Syndrome (CIRS).
+Pathogenic bacteria, fungi, and viruses produce toxins and proteins which can activate mast cells through pattern recognition receptors on mast cell surfaces, resulting in Chronic Inflammatory Response Syndrome (CIRS).
 Receptors recognise and respond to molecular patterns produced by pathogens.

 Some specific pathogens are known to activate mast cell receptors: